dfinity/dre-airflow/README.md

 Now restart any running `bin/airflow standalone` instances.
 The demo DAGs will be gone now.

+To actually *run* the DAGs here, you will almost certainly have to create the required variables on your Airflow instance.
+See the heading *Variables required for workflows* for instructions on what to create.

 ### Deploying a bare-bones Airflow instance to a VM